 Our students come from a variety of academic and professional backgrounds.
 Some are recent college graduates, others have decades of experience in practicing medicine, i.e. nurses, MDs or NDs, massage therapists, and others come from varied professional backgrounds and are interested in changing careers.
 One common theme is that many students have had personally transforming experiences with acupuncture, bodywork, and herbalism.

 AIMC Berkeley’s collaborative and supportive community is made up of a diverse student population from a variety of cultural and professional backgrounds including Western medicine, bodywork, theology, retail, corporate management, the arts, and more.
 Our school is BIPOC & LGBTQ+ friendly, supports green medicine with our Climate Club, and focuses on sustainability using natural, earth-based medicines for healing such as those found in our on-campus Botanical garden.
 Ranging in age from 25 to 65, our students come from around the country and the world.
 Their unique experiences inform our community and shape our college.
 We boast an active student body and student council, a variety of student-led groups, student initiatives, peer-tutoring, and more.
 Our students support each other, feed each other, take care of each other’s kids, share notes and arrange study groups, and hang out on weekends together.
 We don’t just go to school together, we’re a community!

 With over 1,000 hours of clinical experience, AIMC Berkeley exceeds most other acupuncture schools in the country in providing you with the opportunities to learn and practice the medicine.
-Your clinic internship begins in the second trimester with a theater observation class and continues throughout the whole program, with opportunities to work in our acupuncture and integrative medicine clinic, herbal dispensary, and a with variety of patient populations at our off-site internship locations.
+Your clinic internship begins in the second trimester with a theater observation class and continues throughout the whole program, with opportunities to work in our acupuncture and integrative medicine clinic, herbal dispensary, and with a variety of patient populations at our off-site internship locations.
 AIMC maintains a commitment to providing services for underserved people through our low prices, Community Clinic shifts, and relationships with organizations like the Charlotte Maxwell Clinic.
 This comprehensive clinic experience throughout the whole program reinforces your learning from your classes with real-world experience.